-For source code, there is an extension to syntax OOO (backslash followed by three octal numbers) and xHH (backslash followed by x, followed by two hexadecimal characters), namely $x{H ...}$ (backslash followed by x, followed by any number of hexadecimal digits, and a terminating right curly bracket).
+For source code, there is an extension to syntax $\backslash OOO$ (backslash followed by three octal numbers) and $\backslash xHH$ (backslash followed by x, followed by two hexadecimal characters), namely $\backslash x\{H...\}$ (backslash followed by x, followed by left curly bracket, any number of hexadecimal digits, and a terminating right curly bracket).
 This allows for entering characters of any code point literally in a string even when the encoding of the source file is bytewise (latin1).